Judge tosses Houston hospital workers' lawsuit over vaccine requirement - Up News Info

 The U.S. Equal Employment Opportunity Commission also said last month that U.S. companies can mandate that employees be vaccinated against COVID-19 with certain exceptions.

+A lawyer for the workers who sued plans to appeal.
+“This legal battle has only just begun,” the lawyer, Jared Woodfill, said in an email.
+“Employment should not be conditioned upon whether you will agree to serve as a human guinea pig.”

 In a statement, Houston Methodist called the lawsuit frivolous and said it was pleased with the judge’s decision.
-It said that 24,947 hospital employees have met the requirements.
+It noted that 24,947 hospital employees have met the vaccine requirements.